 A hearty, winter warmer, it is a one pot curry using a few staple masalas only.
 Give everything a good stir in a wok or kadai.
 I use cubed pork shoulder steaks as they turn tender quickly and soak up the spices well.
 If you prefer, you can pressure cook the lot before adding spinach.
 This is my tweak on a recipe from Michael Pandya.

 A spicy treat that gaurantees a chilled out evening.

-In a pressure cooker bas, bring the oil to heat over a high flame.
+Bring the oil to medium high heat.
 When it is hot add, in order, the bay leaves, cumin, onion and garlic.

-To finish, stir in salt and the butter.
-Sprinkle with fresh coriander and serve with a fancy pulao.
-I made Asha’s coconut rice.
-Recipe to follow.
+To finish, stir in butter.
+Sprinkle with fresh coriander and serve hot with soft chappatis.